152-Modanisa-FullStack-Bootcamp/week-2-assignment-habibullahturkmen/README.md

-# Bootcamp Week 2 Assignment
+# Bootcamp Week 2 Assignment - Vuex Version

 There are 3 pages you need to design: main, favorite and watch page respectively.
 You need to use router for displaying the pages.
 When user clicks to the favorite button, you should use "bootcamp" as param.